Immigration to New Zealand

-Migration to New Zealand began with Polynesian settlement in New Zealand, then uninhabited, about 1250 to 1280.
-European migration provided a major influx following the signing of the Treaty of Waitangi in 1840.
-Subsequent immigration has been chiefly from the British Isles, but also from continental Europe, the Pacific, the Americas and Asia.
+Migration to New Zealand began only very recently in human history, with Polynesian settlement in New Zealand, previously uninhabited, about 1250 CE to 1280 CE.
+European migration provided a major influx, especially following the signing of the Treaty of Waitangi in 1840.
+Subsequent immigrants have come chiefly from the British Isles, but also from continental Europe, the Pacific, the Americas and Asia.

 Polynesian settlement

 Polynesians in the South Pacific were the first to discover the landmass of New Zealand.
 Eastern Polynesian explorers had settled in New Zealand by approximately the thirteenth century CE with most evidence pointing to an arrival date of about 1280.
 Their arrival gave rise to the Māori culture and the Māori language, both unique to New Zealand, although very closely related to analogues in other parts of Eastern Polynesia.
 Evidence from Wairau Bar and the Chatham Islands shows that the Polynesian colonists maintained many parts of their east Polynesian culture such as burial customs for at least 50 years.
 Especially strong resemblances link Māori to the languages and cultures of the Cook and Society Islands, which are regarded as the most likely places of origin.
 Moriori settled the Chatham Islands during the 15th century from mainland New Zealand.
+Contrary to Percy Smith's Great Fleet narrative, the Moriori were not an earlier Melanesian wave of immigrants who pre-dated the Māori people but were descended from the same Polynesian ancestors of the Māori.

 European settlement

-Due to New Zealand's geographic isolation, several centuries passed before the next phase of settlement, that of Europeans.
-Only then did the original inhabitants need to distinguish themselves from the new arrivals, using the adjective "māori" which means "ordinary" or "indigenous" which later became a noun although the term New Zealand native was common until about 1890.
-Māori thought of their tribe (iwi) as a nation.
+Due to New Zealand's geographic isolation, several centuries passed before the next phase of settlement by the Europeans.
+It was only with the arrival of these new settlers that the original inhabitants began to distinguish themselves using the adjective māori, meaning "ordinary" or "indigenous."
+Although the term New Zealand native was common until about 1890, māori gradually shifted in use from being an adjective to a noun.
+According to the historian Rawiri Taonui, Māori also adopted the term Tangata Whenua ("people of the land"), referring to their iwi (tribes) and hapu (sub-groups), in order to distringuish themselves from non-Māori.